 Naturally, this means there's now a massive choice of 3D printers that cater to all sorts of user needs and budgets.
 While this choice is excellent, picking the best 3D printer for your specific needs can be difficult.
 However, this guide can help, as we pick some brilliant 3D printers for all uses and budgets, with clear buying advice to help you determine which one you should buy.

 Printing hardware has taken off in recent years, so while a handful of filament printers (otherwise known as FDM printers) were all that was once available, there's now a wide variety of different styles to suit your needs across a range of budgets.

 You can use 3D printers to build complete products, make spare parts, or simply create things you’ll find helpful for your home, office, and workshop.
 And, since 3D printing technology (opens in new tab) is within the grasp of just about anyone, you don’t have to utilize one to your advantage.

 The best 3D printers

 This affordable open-frame 3D printer is small enough to sit on your desk and easy enough to assemble yourself without expertise.
 It comes in kit form and uses FDM (Fused Deposition Modeling) to turn popular modeling materials such as PLA, PETG, ASA, ABS, and Flex into accurate printed products.
 There’s a Network LAN and USB port for simple connectivity and a user-friendly interface.
 This entry-level printer should be the first choice for crafters, modelers, and engineering enthusiasts.
-The Original Prusa MINI+ is a replacement for the Original Prusa MINI (minus the plus) the key advantage being that is now comes with a superPINDA sensor, which is not temperature dependent allowing the first layer calibration to be faster and more reliable.
+The Original Prusa MINI+ is a replacement for the Original Prusa MINI (minus the plus), the key advantage being that it now comes with a superPINDA sensor, which is not temperature dependent allowing the first layer calibration to be faster and more reliable.

 Read the full review: Original Prusa MINI (opens in new tab)